Freemesh-Denmark/puppet-config-aarhus/README.md

 #### 3. start the pre, puppet and post stcript

+adapt the configuration in the head at

+    vi pre-puppet.sh

+start the pre-puppet.sh script

     ./pre-puppet.sh

 follow instructions at the end of the script. make sure you are in a screen session